S-RM/HistoricShodanScanner/README.md

 # Historic Shodan Scanner

-Historic Shodan Scanner is a simply Python utility to take a range of IP addresses and query Shodan for its historic Port and CVE data.
+Historic Shodan Scanner is a simply Python utility that takes a range of IP addresses and queries Shodan for its historic Port and CVE data.
 This is useful to quickly assess the exposure of a Public IP estate during a cyber security incident.

 ## Requirements